St Laurence's Church, Ludlow: Chancel stalls and misericords

 Ludlow then being a royal stronghold there is a royal influence shown in a number of misericords.
 An antelope, gorged and chained, was the badge of Henry VI in whose reign the misericords were carved.
 A Hart at Rest was the badge of Richard II and three ostrich feathers were then recognised as the badge of Richard's father the Black Prince.
 A swan represents the Bohun family and through Mary de Bohun's marriage to Henry IV passed to Henry V and Henry VI.

 The choir stalls were originally constructed at a number of dates in the 15th century.
 In 1447, after the chancel had been lengthened, the stalls were doubled in number to thirty two.
 The stalls were restored in the 19th century under the direction of George Gilbert Scott when canopies removed during the reformation were replaced.
 The poppyheads are finely carved with four being from 1447.
-Carved figures include a Pieta, one of only two known in Shropshire, and various saints.
+Carved figures include a Pietà, one of only two known in Shropshire, and various saints.
 One group possibly represents a Boy Bishop and Lord of Misrule involved in new year celebrations.